List of Taínos

 This is a list of known Taíno, some of whom were caciques (male and female tribal chiefs).
-Their names are in ascending alphabetical order and the table may be re-sorted by clicking on the arrows in the column header cells.

 The Taíno are the Indigenous inhabitants of the Bahamas, Greater Antilles, and some of the Lesser Antilles – especially in Guadeloupe, Dominica and Martinique.
-The Taíno ("Taíno" means "family"),were peaceful seafaring people and distant relatives of the Arawak people of South America.
+The Taíno ("Taíno" means "family"), were peaceful seafaring people and distant relatives of the Arawak people of South America.

 Taíno society was divided into two classes: Nitaino (nobles) and the Naboria (commoners).
 Both were governed by chiefs known as caciques, who were the maximum authority in a Yucayeque (village).
 The chiefs were advised by priest-healers known as a Bohique and the Nitayno, which is how the elders and warriors were known.

-This is an incomplete list, which may never be able to satisfy particular standards for completeness.
-Anyone can help by expanding it with reliably sourced entries.